Fiscal Integrity Act (FIA)

 FIA Training Portal Search

-You can search our portal to verify certification for various fiscal officers across the state by Person, Entity, or County
+To verify certification for fiscal officers across the state, search by person, entity, or county.

 Education Requirements